Discover growth resources for green space and urban agriculture in Philadelphia.

-- The United States Department of Agriculture shares comprehensive information on urban and suburban agriculture as well as an additional resource list.
+- The United States Department of Agriculture shares comprehensive information community gardens and urban agriculture, including toolkits, research, and other support.

 - EPA Brownfields and Urban Agriculture: Interim Guidelines for Safe Gardening Practices is a condensed report from 60 experts on how to safely grow food on formerly polluted sites.

-- UMASS completes a comprehensive and fairly inexpensive soil test that will determine amounts of any toxic materials as well as provide information on soil pH and nutrient composition for your soil.
+- UMass completes a comprehensive and fairly inexpensive soil test that will determine amounts of any toxic materials as well as provide information on soil pH and nutrient composition for your soil.

-- PHS City Harvest Program offers seed, soil, seedlings, supplies and technical assistance through Green Resource Centers to participating urban farmers and gardeners.
-City Harvest participants will receive instructional workshops on organic pest prevention and control, pre- and post-harvest handling, season extension and soil building.
+PHS City Harvest Program offers seed, soil, seedlings, supplies and technical assistance through Green Resource Centers to participating urban farmers and gardeners.
+City Harvest participants will receive instructional workshops on organic pest prevention and control, pre- and post-harvest handling, season extension, and soil building.
 Participants are expected to donate a portion of their produce to local soup kitchens and food cupboards.

-- The Farm and Garden section of Craigslist often posts cheap tools, soil, compost, materials, and other useful items.
+The Farm and Garden Section of Craigslist often posts cheap tools, soil, compost, materials, and other useful items.

-- The free section of Craiglist often posts firewood, bricks, palettes, horse manure and other useful materials for starting or maintaining a garden project.
+The free section of Craiglist often posts firewood, bricks, palettes, horse manure and other useful materials for starting or maintaining a garden project.

 - Philadelphia Activities Fund Grants – applications due in April.
 Offices at 1515 Arch Street, 10th floor, Philadelphia, PA 19102.

 - Fiskars Project Orange Thumb – Fiskars awards grants that include cash and garden tools to support community gardens in North America.